BloodSlayer-404/Facade/README.md

 For this, the example gives common class to the user, to use specific complex actions, like have a combat, gets, and use items, and solve puzzles without the necesity of interact directly with corresponding classes in the videogames saga of "The Leyend of Zelda".

-It saves resources from the RAM creating a enemyType class that saves all the common information that an specific enemy have, like the texture, the name and the max health that it can have.
-And also creates an specific class to each enemy, to save specific information, like the position in the map.

 #### Documentation:
 The documentation of the methods and classes created for the example is in the [Javadoc](https://github.com/BloodSlayer-404/Facade/tree/master/JavaDoc "Javadoc") folder.